hack-technicolor/hack-technicolor/docs/Recovery.md

 ## IMPORTANT - Read before Attempting!

-**Warning:** This process is not supported by the manufacturer or supplier of your modem.
+!!! caution "DISCLAIMER"
-There is no way of knowing your situation and the process could break your modem or reduce its security allowing other people into your network.
+    In some cases there is no way of knowing your exact situation and taking the wrong actions could get things worse and potentially brick your gateway.
 Anyone following this guide accepts full responsibility for the outcomes.

 This guide is based upon devices being in the following state: